-2. Underwriting Requirements for Loans Underwritten with Desktop Underwriter® (DU®) or Loan Product Advisor® - EZ Decisioning and SwiftClose
+2. EZ Decisioning - Underwriting Requirements for Loans Underwritten with Desktop Underwriter[®] (DU[®]) or Loan Product Advisor[®]

-The underwriting requirements in this section apply to both Arch Mortgage Insurance Company's EZ Decisioning Program and United Guaranty's SwiftClose program.
+The underwriting requirements in this section apply to our EZ DecisioningSM program.

 Loans receiving one of the valid DU or Loan Product Advisor recommendations listed below are eligible for mortgage insurance when they meet the underwriting requirements outlined in this section.
 Loans that meet all the requirements of this section may be submitted either delegated or non-delegated (see section 1.03 for details) unless otherwise noted in section 2.01 below.